 Playing games that take a toll on the phone’s CPU can lead to overheating.
-Avid internet users must be careful too because long hours of browsing can hurt the battery.
-As a result, it may start heating up after a while.
-The problem of overheating arises when the phone’s CPU is unable to keep up with the demands.
-When a phone has been working for a long period of time, certain pieces of the phone may start heating.
+Avid internet users must be careful because long hours of browsing can hurt the battery.
+As a result, it may start heating after a while—the problem of overheating arises when the phone’s CPU cannot keep up with the demands.
+When a phone has been working for a long time, certain phone pieces may start heating.
 Unlike our desktops and laptops, our phones do not have appropriate means of ventilation.

 While games portray a problem, another cause that has been widely noticed is excessive internet browsing.
 If you are watching YouTube videos for hours, there is no doubt that your phone will begin to get noticeably warmer.
-This is because of the long period of time that the phone screen is on, the effort your phone is making to play the video and the fact that it also has to ensure data connectivity.
-All of it adds up to an amount of work that your phone’s CPU find difficult to carry out.
+It is because of the long time that the phone screen is on, the effort your phone is making to play the video, and the fact that it also has to ensure data connectivity.
+All of it adds up to an amount of work that your phone’s CPU finds challenging to carry out.

 Another thing that you may want to be wary of is whether it is your phone that is getting overheated or is your battery too old and has begun overheating because its life cycle is almost over.

-Now that we know some of the reasons why your Android device may be overheating, let us look at ways in which the problem can be fixed.
+Now that we know why your Android device may be overheating, let us look at how the problem can be fixed.

 Solutions to fix Android phone overheating issues

 Solution 1: Appropriate ventilation

 If you notice your phone or tablet getting too hot in the pocket or when you use a case, your device is not getting the chance to dissipate the heat formed while you use the device.
 Try using the phone or tablet without the case.
 Now check if it works without heating up.
 If the problem is fixed when you use the phone without the case, you must consider changing the case or not using a case.
 It can be the material of the case which is not allowing the phone to breathe.
 The same problem can occur when devices are kept in the pocket.